 Fourth Article

 This article represents the user eating at a restaurant and opening the menu.
 It was also important to make sure that the "pairing basics" applied to the typography as well.
-I wanted clear hierarchy, and chose the decretive serif font with the clean and simple san serif font.
+I wanted clear hierarchy, and chose the decretive serif font with the clean and simple san serif font to portray that.

 Fifth Article